 There are also numerous Instagram, Pinterest, YouTube, and Facebook accounts dedicated to the vegan lifestyle and delicious vegan recipes.
 Simply search for “vegan” and click on whatever you’re drawn to!

-Besides a dozen or so vegetarian products made with honey and beeswax, all of our skin care, makeup, body, and hair products are vegan.
-Eventually, our goal at 100% PURE is to transition to a fully vegan brand.
+In the very near future, our goal at 100% PURE is to transition to a fully vegan brand.
 We believe in the antibacterial, anti-aging, and moisturizing benefits of honey and the softening, soothing benefits of beeswax in skin and body care -- especially when compared to the toxic alternatives found in most conventional products.
 Taking that into consideration, we are still committed to researching and finding vegan solutions that will perform the same functions as honey or beeswax in our formulations.
+Don’t believe we’ll do it?
+Check out our newly unveiled, vegan Multi-Vitamin cream — made with the same rich and powerful formula, minus animal-derived ingredients!

 We formulate an impressive amount of vegan skin care, vegan makeup, vegan hair care, and vegan body care in order to avoid animal-sourced ingredients.
 We source vegan retinol, vegan pigment, vegan emulsifiers, and vegan emollients for our products.
 For example, instead of using the bloody carcasses of crushed cochineal beetles to pigment our red lipsticks, we use cherries, raspberries, cranberries, and tomato.
 Our vegan liquid Lip Caramels are pigmented by achiote seeds, not carmine (aka crushed beetles).